 Have a morning ritual.
 Whether or not you welcome the arrival of morning, a little mindfulness ritual will help get your day off to a good start.
 This can be as simple as forming the intention to be mindful as you’re getting out of the bed.

 Notice meals.
 Paying a little attention to the taste and aroma of your food can enhance the experience and in that way even gives you better value for money.

 Take a walk.
 If you’re staying in the same place for a while, seek out a pleasant place for a walk.
 Taking a familiar, mindful, pleasant walk can be very refreshing.
 It can also provide a good interval for awareness and presence before you get into busier holiday activities.

-Check out my mindfulness courses here The first time you walk, say, from your apartment to store, you are sharply aware of everything around you.
+The first time you walk, say, from your apartment to store, you are sharply aware of everything around you.
 By the second and third time, you can so easily be lost in thought for the whole journey.